somnathcmi/flag-varieties/codes/classes/README.md

 ## variety.py
 This file contain class "FlagVariety".
 The class implement subvarieties of flag varieties which can be obtained by setting few coordinates of ambient space to 0, important examples include varieties obtained from union and intersection of Schubert varieties and Richardsons varieties in Grassmannian.
 Such varieties are determined by $n$, shape of first graded component in coordinate ring, and nonzero coordinates on variety.

-The constructor computes important data of such varieties and is stored for later, for example Bruhat poset and trasnpose shape.
+The constructor computes important data of such varieties and is stored for later use, for example Bruhat poset and trasnpose shape.

 Methods implemented are:
-\_get\_flag\_variety: static method to get flag variety from different data. get\_nc\_pairs: scan all coordinates and return list of non comparable pairs under bruhat order, these are useful to genetate plucker relations for variety. get\_augmented\_indicator\_matrix: columns are indicator vectors of nonzero coordinates on the variety get\_augmented\_shape\_matrix: as in appendix B.
+\_get\_flag\_variety: static method to construct flag variety from alternate description of variety. get\_nc\_pairs: scan all coordinates and return list of non comparable pairs under Bruhat order, these are useful to genetate plucker relations for variety. get\_augmented\_indicator\_matrix: columns are indicator vectors of nonzero coordinates on the variety get\_augmented\_shape\_matrix: as in appendix B.